BenjaminHoegh/ParsedownToc/README.md

 ### About setext headers

 To avoid too many cycles there slow down the rendering headers using `---` or `===` require at least 3 `-` or `=` to get detected (working on a solution to solve this)

+---

+Any help on documentation are welcome as my english isn't the best